 RSUs settle into shares of common stock upon vesting.
 Upon the vesting of the RSUs, we net-settle the RSUs and withhold a portion of the shares to satisfy minimum statutory employee withholding taxes.
 Total payment for the employees' tax obligations to the taxing authorities is reflected as a financing activity within the condensed consolidated statements of cash flows.

-The following summarizes the number and value of the shares withheld for employee taxes (in thousands):
+The number of shares and amount withheld for employee taxes were (in thousands):